orbeon/orbeon-forms-doc/form-builder/keyboard-shortcuts.md

 [\[SINCE Orbeon Forms 2023.1.6\]](/release-notes/orbeon-forms-2023.1.6.md)

-If you find the hover hints distracting or want to disable them, you can set the following property, which is enabled by default.
+If you want to disable hover hints because you find them distracting or for any other reason, set the following property to `false`.
+Its default value is `true`, meaning hints are shown by default for all forms.

 ```
 <property